United States Edition

 • Medium

 Try to plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Grappoli d'Inverano is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-The USDA Hardiness Zones typically associated with Grappoli d'Inverano are Zone 3 and Zone 14.
 Ideally plant in loamy soil and try to keep the ph of your soil between the range of 5.5 and 7.5 as Grappoli d'Inverano likes to be in weakly acidic soil to weakly alkaline soil.

 Growing Grappoli d'Inverano from seed